ICD10Source — ICD-10 & Billing Coding Resources

 3. HCC categories are assigned RAF scores — each category has a specific numeric weight

-4. All RAF scores are added together along with demographic factors (age, sex, Medicaid status, disability status)
+4. All RAF scores are added together along with demographic factors (age, sex, Medicaid status)

 The average Medicare Advantage enrollee has a RAF score around 1.0.
 A healthier patient might score 0.5 while a patient with multiple chronic conditions could score 3.0 or higher.